 The next Ocean Policy Course will take place between July 16th-28th, 2017.
-For more details, including how to apply, download the course annoucement
+Applications for the course are now closed.

 The course uses pressing ocean policy issues to demonstrate the complexity of ocean-related decision-making.
-Students examine the roles of natural science, social science, and government institutions in ocean management.
-Students engage with experts in ocean science and policy, and participate in field trips, group projects, and other interactive activities.
-Students also learn how to communicate with ocean policymakers through hands-on practical exercises.
-Course materials can be downloaded from the course curriculum package.
+Participants examine the roles of natural science, social science, and government institutions in ocean management.
+Participants engage with experts in ocean science and policy, and participate in field trips, group projects, and other interactive activities.
+Participants also learn how to communicate with ocean policymakers through hands-on practical exercises.
+Course materials for other educators to use can be downloaded from the course curriculum package.

 - Provide insight into the structure and practice of ocean governance in the United States at multiple scales.